mashraf94/reonic-devops-challenge/SUBMISSION.md

 ### Operational Improvements
 - Add integration tests in the CI/CD pipeline to test deployed API endpoints
 - Setup centralized logging and structured log aggregation for better debugging
-- Add cost monitoring and budget alerts to track AWS spend across environments
 - Implement automated database schema migrations

 ### Architecture Flexibility
 - Make constructs more flexible to allow resource sharing when appropriate
+- Allow multiple databases to share subnet groups when inter-database connectivity is required
-- Allow multiple databases to share parameter groups and subnet groups
+- Allow multiple databases to share extensible parameter groups that are typed to database engine and instance class
-- Enable Lambda functions to share API Gateways with route-based configuration for better resource utilization and complex solutions
+- Enable Lambda functions to share API Gateways with route-based configuration allowing more complex solutions